Best Vegan Travel Snacks: How To Survive Travel Days As A Vegan

 I always recommend drinking more water than you would usually, on travel days.
 The rushing around, often an increase in salt and sugar intake from convenience foods, and time spent in air-conditioned environments makes it all to easy to get dehydrated (I’ve forgotten to drink enough plenty of times, only to be reminded with a haggard reflection in the aeroplane bathroom mirror!)
 Coconut water is also a great option for hydrating and plenty of mainstream stores are now selling it at airports and service stations.

-Best vegan travel snacks: On the road
+Best vegan travel snacks: Where To Eat

 I jest.
 Some places can be trickier to find hearty vegan meals than others (Thailand, I’m looking at you) but you’ll usually be able to get a rice, noodle or potato dish veganised as you do anywhere in the world.